solarretrace/palette-rs/rampeditor_gui_tutorial.md

 .and_if(i == 0, |text| text.right_from(COLOR_SELECT, 30.0))
 ```

 Most of the rest of the builder methods seem quite obvious, except for maybe the `each_widget` method on the WidgetMatrix.
 This function takes a closure which provides the position of the required widget and returns the widget that goes in that position.
 This is where the `mpsc` channels come into play.
-Each of the generated widgets has a cloned copy of `elem_sender`, which it uses to send its identifying information and state through: Then, in the `set_widgets` function, we use the `elem_receiver` to try and receive updates from these elements.
+Each of the generated widgets has a cloned copy of `elem_sender`, which it uses to send its identifying information and state through.
+Then, in the `set_widgets` function, we use the `elem_receiver` to try and receive updates from these elements.
 If we get an update, then we know which widget needs to have its state changed.

 A simplified version of the code looks like this: